nedbat/coveragepy/doc/faq.rst

 **Q: Why do the bodies of functions (or classes) show as executed, but the def lines do not?**

-This happens because coverage is started after the functions are defined.
-The definition lines are executed without coverage measurement, then coverage is started, then the function is called.
+This happens because coverage.py is started after the functions are defined.
+The definition lines are executed without coverage measurement, then coverage.py is started, then the function is called.
 This means the body is measured, but the definition of the function itself is not.

-To fix this, start coverage earlier.
-If you use the :ref:`command line <cmd>` to run your program with coverage, then your entire program will be monitored.
+To fix this, start coverage.py earlier.
+If you use the :ref:`command line
+<cmd>` to run your program with coverage.py, then your entire program will be
+monitored.
 If you are using the :ref:`API <api>`, you need to call coverage.start() before importing the modules that define your functions.

-**Q: Coverage is much slower than I remember, what's going on?**
+**Q: Coverage.py is much slower than I remember, what's going on?**

 Make sure you are using the C trace function.
 Coverage.py provides two implementations of the trace function.
 The C implementation runs much faster.